Getting started can be daunting if you try to leap to full smart-home status right away. Instead, start small.

 Do you relish programming and integrating gadgets and systems, or do you really just want to plug-and-play?
 Shop accordingly.

-You might want to change the house’s temperature from your phone, but do you also want to send the power company your energy use data via your souped-up thermostat?
-You might not need or want every function on offer.
+You might want to change the house’s temperature from your phone.
+But do you also want to send the power company your energy use data via your souped-up thermostat?
+You might not need or enjoy every function on offer.
 Can you increase functionality once you get to know your new tech?

 Do your homework